-All of these movement should be assessed in both active and passive motion.
-Active is where the patient moves the body part themselves (pain on these movements suggests muscle injury), passive motion is where the practitioner moves the body part while the patient rests (pain here indicates tendon or ligament injury).
+All of this movement should be assessed in both active and passive motion.
+Active is where the patient moves the body part themselves (pain on these movements suggests muscle injury), a passive motion is where the practitioner moves the body part while the patient rests (pain here indicates tendon or ligament injury).

 Resisted Muscle Tests

 These can be performed to test muscle strength in comparison to the uninjured side and also to elicit pain (suggesting muscle injury).
 The assessor will ask you to push against some form of resistance, usually their hand or arm in various directions.

 For every body part, there are a number of tests which help the practitioner to confirm a suspected injury.
 The following can be used on the shoulder:

 - Empty can (tinny) test: Hold your arm out straight in front of you with the thumb facing downwards.
 Raise and lower the arm (as if emptying a can!).
 Pain indicates injury to the Supraspinatus muscle or tendon.

 - Neer’s Test: With your arm straight out in front and the thumb pointing downwards the practitioner with passively raise your arm above your head (if it will go this far pain-free!).
 A positive test indicates a rotator cuff impingement.